DevUnstuck/wordpress-develop/README.md

 - Create `tools/local-env/devunstuck-key.pem` private Key.
 - Create `tools/local-env/devunstuck.pub` public Key.

+If you choose to rename the keys with your own custom key pair name, remember to also:
+- Update `volumes:` in `wordpress-develop`
-If you choose to change the name of the filenames as well, then also update `ssl_certificate_key` and `ssl_certificate` in the nginx conf file `tools/local-env/default.conf/default.template` to match.
+- Update`ssl_certificate_key` and `ssl_certificate` in the nginx conf file `tools/local-env/default.conf/default.template` to match.
+    ```
+    ...
+    ssl_certificate /root/custom-key-pair-name;
+    ssl_certificate_key /root/custom-key-pair-name;
+    ...
+    ```

+#### ServerNames
-#### ServerNames This fork is allows you to create multiple test servers that can run simultaneosly on the nginx container.
+You can create multiple test servers to run simultaneosly on the nginx container.
 For example, you may set the env variable `SERVER_NAME='devunstuck1.local, devunstuck2.local'`, to create 2 seperate servers that use the same configuration.